 2. Tour of workplace

 Familiarise your employee with their new surroundings, showing them where they can find the toilets, the first aid box, the fire exits and any kitchen facilities.
 Ensure you’ve sorted out their workstation ahead of their arrival and that they have everything they need to get started.
+By showing them their surroundings and having their workstation and equipment ready for them, you can help to make your employee feel valued and important.
+It’s worth noting that not doing these things can have the opposite effect.

 3. Health and safety